BLCM/BLCMods/Borderlands 2 mods/55tumbl/README.md

 ## Skill Changes

-Various changes to character skills.
-Not really fixes of bug/inconsistencies, so not included in my Skill Scaling Patch.
+Various changes to character skills, not (or maybe not yet) included in my Skill Scaling Patch.

 **Phaselock Tweak** makes it so that Phaselock stays active for its base duration after hitting an immune target, so that Wreck / Elated / Chain Reaction give all their bonuses.